MFajgenblat/trappingmodel/README.md

 Additionally, the [Models](Models/) folder includes the four Stan models used and mentioned in the paper.

 he [Data](Data/) folder contains the necessary data to replicate the case study.
-The pitfall trapping dataset has been desensitized by excluding personal names, by adding a normally distributed jitter (sd = 5 km) to the exact trapping locations, by randomly discarding 90% of the trapping events, and by only considering the 50 most abundantly trapped species.
+The pitfall trapping dataset has been desensitized by excluding personal names, by adding a normally distributed jitter (sd = 5 km) to the exact trapping locations, by randomly discarding 90% of the trapping events that still lie within the study area after jittering, and by only considering the 50 most abundantly trapped species.
+These alterations do not affect the ability of interested users to use and to experiment with the code, and strongly reduce computational burden.

 The folders [Simulation](Simulation/), [Output](Output/) and [Plots](Plots/) are empty but get populated while running the R scripts.